spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-android-using-spokestack/index.md

 ---
 title: Porting the Alexa Minecraft Skill to Android Using Spokestack
 date: '2020-06-09'
-description: A tutorial on porting a simple Alexa skill to Android using Spokestack
+description: Make a voice-based app for smart speakers.
+Spokestack makes it easy to convert a smart speaker voice app to a mobile app.
+Follow our process.
 author: josh
 tags: Tutorial
 draft: false